 How to rent a scooter in Bali

-While visiting Bali I wanted to explore a little further than the area around my resort.
-I wanted to get into the jungle, discover the famous rice fields and smell the coffee plantations.
+While visiting, I wanted to explore a little further than the area around my accommodation in Bali.
+I wanted to find some of the best beaches Bali has to offer, discover temples, find the famous rice fields and smell the coffee plantations, maybe even do a little bit of outlet shopping.
 To do this I needed wheels and, as many others do, I hired a moped.

 There are many places that can arrange scooter hire in Bali, you’ll find rental shops all over the place in the larger towns.
 However, I would recommend asking where you are staying or where they recommend hiring.